 The Abbey of Sénanque (12th-13th C.) took about 60 years to build.
-The distance from the stone quarry in Oppède-le-Vieux to the yard on the river Sénancole is approximately 17km on foot. (explanatory animation in this blogpost) What once started as a forest path must have quickly grown into a decent road.
+The distance from the stone quarry in Oppède-le-Vieux to the yard on the river Sénancole is approximately 17km on foot. (explanatory animation in another blogpost) What once started as a forest path must have quickly grown into a decent road.
 Along the way, the landscape most certainly was thoroughly reformed by the continuous transport of stones.
+And, how long does a dry stone wall last?
+Chances are we’re looking at an artefact of mayba 800 years old!

 I’m just speculating when I see the breach in the dry stone wall where wild boars, coming from the mountain, have made a passage to look for water in the valley during dry periods.
 Once the goal is in mind, everyone chooses the easiest and shortest route.
-No matter what.
+The landscape as memory serves as a reminder of the paths taken.

 Nadine Gordimer, writer, Nobel Prize for literature 1991